juancarlospaco/nim-kdialog/README.rst

 -----------------------------

 - This is oriented to newbiews, teaching programming classes, hackattons, etc.
-- KISS principle, easy to use, simple API, Nim need GUI, this is ~32Kb compiled.
+- KISS principle, easy to use, simple API, Nim need GUI, this is **~32Kb compiled**.
 - KDEs Documentation works for this module since its 1:1 clone.
 Qt5 is cute.
 - The idea is to help people move from procedural Bash to Nim with GUI.